CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 Users have the flexibility to fine-tune timesheet information to match the actual hours worked by employees.
 The system allows adjustments to start and end dates, hours per day, and bonuses.
 The customizable timesheet GUI enables precise salary computations.

 ##### Data Validation
-To maintain the integrity of calculations and prevent erroneous inputs, the payroll feature verifies the correctness of input data, including date formats and numeric values.
+To maintain the integrity of calculations and prevent erroneous inputs, the tests feature verifies the correctness of input data, including date formats and numeric values.
 If any discrepancies or errors are detected, informative error messages guide users toward correcting the inputs.

 ##### Database Flexibility
-The payroll feature offers the versatility to read employee and timesheet data from either a MySQL database or CSV files.
+The tests feature offers the versatility to read employee and timesheet data from either a MySQL database or CSV files.
 This flexibility enables the system to adapt to diverse data sources, enhancing its compatibility and practicality.

 #### GUI Functionality
 The graphical interface (GUI) of the Payroll Feature is accessed through the manager portal.